RANA-ABDUL-REHMAN-RAUF/SMIT-Web-and-Mobile-app-development/01_HTML/readme.md

 - Tell me which changes you want me to commit first and I will prepare the updated files or a patch.

 ## Credit
-- Project created as part of SMIT / PraRoz Web Design & Development course exercises.
+- Project created as part of SMIT  Web & App Development course exercises.

 ## License
 Use for learning and personal projects.
 No formal license attached.